Dontgoogleme/Dontgoogleme.github.io/README.md

 ##Smartphone

 At the beginning of my journey my first thoughts were about my phone because is a big source of data collection.
 My phone is a Pixel which is a Google phone, it may sounds ironic but Pixels are the best phone for install custom roms, because are studied as developer devices.
-I switched from a factory Google rom to a lineageOS rom with the gapps (the small package of gapps that i found with only the basics) installed, i was not ready to live without Big G. Then, once
+I switched from a factory Google rom to a lineageOS rom with the gapps (the small package of gapps that i found with only the basics) installed, i was not ready to live without Big G. Right now I'm using a CalixOS with microG installed, so I don't have Google services.
+After installing a custom rom, I started to look after all the apps, finding FOSS apps and alternatives to all the apps that I was using with trackers, ads and proprietary software.
+I have to sai that it's a long path, and today I'm still looking to replace some apps.
+About all the apps that are now installed on my android phone are